-hile global headlines may initially carry a prognosis about interest rate and tax cuts, and budgetary stimulus, the key will be the performance of company profits.
-When we examine the underlying arithmetic of global markets we find that earnings in the last five years have risen about 10% pa which together with rising PE's (multiple expansion) from around mid-teens to 26x has lifted share returns to above twice the historic average of around 9%.
+While global headlines may initially carry a prognosis about interest rate and tax cuts, and budgetary stimulus, the key will be the performance of company profits.
+When we examine the underlying arithmetic of global markets we find that earnings in the last five years have risen about 10% pa which together with rising PE's (multiple expansion) from around mid-teens to 26x has lifted share returns to above twice the historic average which is around 9%.
 While bond rates are likely to remain subdued, which helps valuations, the higher risks associated with slower growth and poor pricing power is likely to cause some multiple contraction - thereby reducing returns.
 We therefore see further mileage in the theme of the convergence of valuations.
 At the same time, companies producing volume sensitive items (mostly commodities) are in many instances investing at less than their depreciation rates.
-This theme of capital starvation, which should logically lead to a period of higher profitability, should throw up some good opportunities - particularly when it is reinforced by plant closures and mergers.
-In the case of pulp and paper, for example, International Paper, following its acquisition of Champion International, cut a full 825,000 tons of annual capacity -5.5% of all US production.
+This theme of capital starvation, which should logically lead to a period of higher profitability, may throw up some good opportunities, particularly when it is reinforced by plant closures and mergers.